Hyperosmolar hyperglycemic state

-Hyperosmolar hyperglycaemic state (HHS) (previously known as hyperosmolar non-ketotic coma (HONK)) is a serious metabolic derangement that can occurs in patients with diabetes mellitus, predominantly those with type 2.
+Hyperosmolar hyperglycemic state (HHS) (previously known as hyperosmolar non-ketotic coma (HONK)) is a serious metabolic derangement that can occur in patients with diabetes mellitus, predominantly those with type 2.
 While there are no distinct imaging features, it is useful for a radiologist to be familiar with this condition.

 History and etymology

 Hyperosmolar hyperglycemic state is thought to have been first described by von Frerichs and Dreschfeld in the 1880s 1.